DaniloPierpaoli/FFT-Signal-Analysis/Readme.txt

 📊 FFT Signal Analysis and Simulation Projects

 This repository contains a set of three projects developed as part of a university case study assignment (Open University MST374 – Computational Applied Mathematics).
-Each project demonstrates the application of the Fast Fourier Transform (FFT) in a different context: theoretical analysis, real-world audio signal processing, and stochastic system simulation.
+Each project demonstrates the application of the Fast Fourier Transform (FFT) in signal processing and mathematical modelling using Python.
+It includes three key components:

+Tools: numpy, pandas, scipy, matplotlib, numerical integration, signal processing

 📁 Part 1: Fourier Transform of a Periodic Function (cosh)

-Description

-This project analyses the Fourier Transform of a periodic version of the hyperbolic cosine function (cosh).
-The function is extended to be periodic using symmetric reflections, and the FFT is applied to the resulting signal.
+This project analyses the Fourier Transform of a function, in this case the hyperbolic cosine function cosh(x), into  into a periodic function over a domain .
+Then applies FFT to approximate and analyze its frequency components.

-Highlights
-Constructed a periodic function from a non-periodic base using reflections

-Applied FFT with norm='forward' for physical consistency

-Computed analytical Fourier Transform for comparison

-Plotted FFT magnitude and overlaid analytical spectrum to validate numerical output
+The objective is to explore periodic extension and frequency representation of smooth functions.

 📁 Part 2: Guitar Chord Frequency Analysis with FFT

-Description

-This project analyses .wav audio recordings of guitar chords to extract and identify the individual notes present in each chord.
-Frequency domain analysis is performed using the FFT, and notes are matched against known chord definitions.

-Highlights
-Read .wav files using SciPy and extracted sample data

-Applied FFT and computed energy spectrum

-Peak frequency detection with filtering of noise components
+Processes real guitar sound wave samples to identify fundamental frequencies and chord structures using FFT.

-Mapped dominant frequencies to musical notes
+The objective is to detect musical notes and harmonics.

-Identified full chords using CSV-based note definitions